narkisr-deprecated/puny/README.md

  [puny "0.2.0"]
 ```

+## Walk through

-Defining an without an id:
+Defining an entity with a generated id:

 ```clojure
 (require '[puny.core :as p])